ESIPFed/data-help-desk/overview_of_a_data_help_desk.md

 A data help desk is a valuable service to help researchers make their data FAIR (Findable, Accessible, Interoperable, and Reusable).

+# TODO: expand on this

+The document shows these help desks have been successfully implemented at major scientific meetings like AGU, EGU, and ESA, suggesting they're an effective model for promoting good data practices in the scientific community.

 Here are the essential components and considerations for setting up a science data help desk: